 If you want to switch providers, don’t just dive straight in - look around for the best deal first.

 If you decide to choose SSE after you’ve compared energy prices, they'll contact your current provider to let them know you're switching.

 It normally takes around 21 days to switch, including a 14-day cooling-off period.

-A Citizens Advice survey actually places SSE 5th out of 40 suppliers for supplier service.
-While they received five stars for ease of switching, SSE was rated two stars for ease of contact.
+A Citizens Advice survey places SSE 15 out of 21 suppliers for customer service.
+While they received five stars for ease of switching, SSE was rated just one star for ease of contact.

 SSE sweetens the energy deal by offering its customer's access to tickets for music, sport and entertainment events across the country before they go on sale.
 You can also apply for upgrades to SSE lounges and enter via the SSE Reward door at venues like the SSE Hydro in Glasgow and the SSE Arena, Wembley.